-Commands lunch <buildName-buildType> to set up the build configuration and make to start the build process are executed.
+Two commands are executed to build: one is lunch <buildName-buildType> to set up the build configuration, and the other is make to start the build process.

-The build configuration command lunch can be issued with an argument <Build name>-<Build type> string, such as lunch sabresd_6dq-user, or can be issued without the argument presenting a menu of selection.
+The build configuration command lunch can be issued with an argument Build Name - Build Type string, such as lunch sabresd\6dq-user, or can be issued without the argument presenting a menu of selection.

-The Build Name is the Android device name found in the directory ~/myandroid/device/fsl/.
-The following table lists the i.MX build names.
+The Build Name is the Android device name found directory ~/myandroid/device/fsl/.
+The following table lists the Freescale build names.

-Table 1.
+Table 2.
 Build names

 Build name Description

-evk_6sl i.MX 6SoloLite Evaluation Kit
+evk_6sl i.MX 6SoloLite Eval Kit

-sabreauto_6q i.MX 6Quad/6DualLite/6QuadPlus SABRE-Al Board
+sabreauto_6q i.MX 6Quad Auto Infotainment

-sabresd_6dq i.MX 6Quad/6DualLite/6QuadPlus SABRE-SD Board and SABRE Platform
+sabresd_6dq i.MX 6DualQuad SABRE Board and SABRE Platform

-sabresd_6sx i.MX 6SoloX SABRE-SD Board
+sabresd_6sx i.MX 6SoloX SABRE Board

-sabreauto_6sx i.MX 6SoloX SABRE-AI Board
+sabreauto_6sx i.MX 6SoloX Auto Infotainment

-sabresd_7d i.MX 7Dual SABRE-SD Board